silentgameplays/Simple-Arch-Linux-Setup/README.md

   * sudo pacman -S alsa-firmware alsa-utils pipewire pipewire-alsa pipewire-pulse

 # NB!
-Fixing the new systemd suser@XXX.service is not active, cannot reload. errors
+Fixing the new systemd suser@XXX.service is not active, cannot reload. errors for sddm, gdm, lightdm display managers, insert the one you use.

 * sudo chage -l sddm
   # Or
 * sudo chage --list sddm